Dragon Coins (DRG) Market Cap Tops $1.44 Million

-Dragon Coins (CURRENCY:DRG) traded flat against the dollar during the twenty-four hour period ending at 0:00 AM E.T. on January 26th.
-One Dragon Coins coin can currently be purchased for about $0.0041 or 0.00000007 BTC on major cryptocurrency exchanges.
-Dragon Coins has a market cap of $1.44 million and $57.00 worth of Dragon Coins was traded on exchanges in the last day.
+Dragon Coins (CURRENCY:DRG) traded flat against the dollar during the 24-hour period ending at 14:00 PM Eastern on January 31st.
+Dragon Coins has a market cap of $1.44 million and $57.00 worth of Dragon Coins was traded on exchanges in the last 24 hours.
 Over the last seven days, Dragon Coins has traded flat against the dollar.
+One Dragon Coins coin can now be purchased for about $0.0041 or 0.00000007 BTC on popular cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.